algorandfoundation/docs/docs/build-apps/hello_world.md

 # Wait for confirmation

 Successfully submitting your transaction to the network does not necessarily mean the network confirmed it.
 Always check that the network confirmed your transaction within a block before proceeding.
-Add utility functions.

 !!! info
     On Algorand, transactions are final as soon as they are incorporated into a block and blocks are produced, on average, every 5 seconds.
 This means that transactions are confirmed, on average, in **5 seconds**!
 Read more about the [Algorand's Consensus Protocol](../algorand_consensus.md) and how it achieves such high confirmation speeds and immediate transaction finality.